 At the very least, Veiled Chameleons need a moderate humidity level of 50 percent at all times.
 However, some owners bring that level up to 80 percent.

-Remember, this species will often get these fluids from breathing in the humid air.
+Remember, this type of chameleon will often get these fluids from breathing in the humid air.
 Having a higher humidity level only ensures that the reptile is fully hydrated.

 Veiled Chameleon Food & Diet